SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

 });
 ```

 Test the app is working go to the new route`http://localhost:5000/parents` and check it out on 2 servers, the code should still work.
+Check each of the rooms, the messages should only appear in the room assigned.